 Arc'teryx Acrux AR

-There is a lot of category-bending innovation happening with mountain boots these days and climbers are the biggest beneficiaries.
-In the past, mountaineers on overnight trips (especially in winter), have not had a great option when it came to drying their boots out overnight.
-With the Acrux AR mountaineers get a warm, waterproof boot with a removable inner boot.
+There are many category-bending innovations happening with mountain boots these days, and climbers are the biggest beneficiaries.
+In the past, mountaineers on overnight trips (especially in winter) haven't had great options when it came to drying their boots out overnight.
+With the Arc'teryx Acrux AR, mountaineers get a warm, waterproof boot with a removable inner boot.
 This means that on overnight trips you can bring the inner boot into your sleeping bag to dry it out.
 You get this benefit without the bulky, clunky package of a 6000-meter boot.

 Many of our heavier testers found the sole to be a bit less than rigid for steep front-pointing.
 Other testers had no issues, but climbers with weaker calves should be aware of this potential pitfall; these boots are also not cheap.
 However, for alpine climbers and mountaineers who spend a good chunk of time out overnight, this boot is a perfect tool.

 Why You Should Trust Us

 Our team of mountaineers is led by strongman Ian McEleney.
 As a true mountain man, he spends his days guiding hard days in the mountains.
 He climbs up to the tops of high peaks, traversing over snow, rock, and ice.
 When he's not in the alpine, you can find him soaking up the rays of sunshine near sunny crags or eating ice cream after a challenging day of work.

 To test all the boots, we wore each pair throughout a range of conditions.
 Wearing them from South to North America, we truly put in the miles.
 We tested each boot with and without crampons and spent hours hiking up and down steep terrain.
 We tested using core criteria, unbiasedly, to provide you with some of the best feedback out there.